PLASA is the lead international membership body for those who supply technologies and services to the event and entertainment industries.

 PLASA’s commercial divisions play a crucial role in supporting Association activities.
-Print and digital editions of magazines LSi and LSA lead the market and are read by professionals in over 120 countries, while PLASA Show in London and regional Focus events provide businesses with the opportunity to showcase their technology and services.
+Print and digital editions of LSi magazine are read by professionals in over 120 countries, while PLASA Show in London and regional Focus events provide businesses with the opportunity to showcase their technology and services.

 The Association works actively with its members through its Membership Governing Body and specialist working groups.
 This continual collaboration creates opportunities for all members and shares knowledge, enabling businesses and individuals to grow personally and professionally, benefiting the wider industry.

 As the worldwide community for those who supply and service the entertainment and events markets, PLASA will develop, promote and support the members and our industry.
 We encourage ethical practices and a sustainable approach and continuously provide opportunities for our members to grow their business.

 Despite the Covid-19 pandemic, the global media and entertainment market is still worth over $2 trillion – and is forecast to steadily grow for years to come.
 In the UK, the combined economic contribution of events, leisure, performing arts and TV & film totals £100 billion.
 Moreover, the UK’s entertainment technology industry alone is valued at £1.36 billion, and outdoor events are worth an estimated £30.4 billion.